streannsdk/streann-inside-ads-sdk-android/README.md

         )
    ```

-- If you want to use banner ads add your Ad Manager app ID to your app's AndroidManifest.xml file.
+- If you want to use banner or native ads add your Ad Manager app ID to your app's AndroidManifest.xml file.
     - To do so, add a <meta-data> tag with android:name="com.google.android.gms.ads.APPLICATION_ID".
     - For android:value, insert your own Ad Manager app ID.